mt-support/tec-labs-author-for-anonymous-events/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This extension allows you to set an author for anonymously submitted events with Community Events
+This extension allows you to set a default author for anonymously submitted events through Community Events.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This extension allows you to set a default author for events, which are submitted anonymously through Community Events.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+You will find the setting under *Events → Settings → Community* where you can select a user with editor or administrator role to be used as the default author for these events.

 == Installation ==